Israel is using an AI system to find targets in Gaza. Experts say it's just the start

 King believes this conflict may be the first time that AI-generated targets are being rolled out on a large scale to try and influence a military operation.
 "This latest war in Gaza is going to proliferate this kind of technique out to the regular army," he says.

-It's unclear exactly how many targets from the Gospel have been acted upon, but the Israeli military is currently striking as many as 250 targets a day, according to the Israeli military.
+It's unclear exactly how many targets from the Gospel have been acted upon, but the Israeli military says it is currently striking as many as 250 targets a day.

 Critics question whether the AI is performing as advertised